zenkavi/SRO_DDM_Analyses/notes/hddm_fitstat.md

 # Plan:

-Generate post_pred_gen data using kabuki vs. own debug to remember the additions you made
+- Generate post_pred_gen data using kabuki vs. own debug to remember the additions you made  - kabuki.analyze.post_pred_gen doesn't seem to append data correctly for concatenated parallel models.
-Use kabuki.analyze.post_pred_gen data to understand what the grouping in kabuki.analyze.post_pred_stats refers to
+- Use kabuki.analyze.post_pred_gen data to understand what the grouping in kabuki.analyze.post_pred_stats refers to

 Read Ratcliff & Childers for comparison of DDMs and examples of individual difference analyses